Genital trauma: Vaginal trauma from consensual and non-consensual intercourse

+Risk factors

 There are factors that can predispose women to vaginal injury during consensual sex.
 These things include: first sexual experience, pregnancy, vigorous penetration, vaginal atrophy and spasm, previous operation or radiation therapy, disproportionate genitalia, penile ornamentation, and congenital anomalies.
 During vaginal intercourse in the missionary position with legs tilted all the way back, the penis reaches its deepest penetration and the extreme rotation of the uterus leads to hyper distention of the vaginal wall, which in some cases can cause it to rupture.
 This position is the most likely position for vaginal laceration.
 The vaginal wall on the right side is the most commonly torn site in this position.
 Vaginal lengthening and lubrication usually occurs naturally in a consensual sexual situation.
 Vaginal tearing can occur in rape victims because those two things will not occur.
 This is consistent with the fact that more injuries result from sexual assault than from consensual intercourse.
 An inability to produce adequate vaginal lubrication and dilatation is thought to be an underlying cause of severe tears in the upper area of the vagina.

-Types of vaginal trauma
+Types

 Intercourse-related lacerations can range from superficial tears to more severe lacerations, tears rarely extend into the rectal lumen and the peritoneal cavity.
 Recto-vaginal injuries are usually a result of assault with a foreign object, rape, or accidental gynecologic injury.
 Injuries of this severity that resulted from consensual sex are very rare.
 Posterior and right vaginal fornix lacerations have been known to occur during consensual vaginal intercourse.
 The location of these lacerations is usually based on a woman's reproductive anatomy.
 It is common for women to have a uterus that lies slightly to the right, this exposes the right fornix and makes it easier for some type of tearing or trauma to occur.
 Lacerations to the posterior peri-cervical vagina tend to occur in the missionary position, hips and legs hyperflexed.
 Other positions can also expose the posterior vaginal wall that usually protected by the cervix, this allows for posterior fornix tears.
 Tears in the upper area of the vagina are more often reported in consensual intercourse than forced intercourse.
 Complications from severe vaginal lacerations, such as from an assault, can include hemoperitoneum, pneumoperitoneum, and retroperitoneal hematoma with or without vaginal perforation.
 Tears along the long axis of the vagina or the posterior fourchette lacerations are more likely to occur from rape.
 Lacerations or tears of the hymen are common but are not indicative of consensual or non-consensual intercourse.

-Treatment of vaginal trauma
+Treatment

 Diagnosing and treating vaginal trauma can often be difficult and delayed due to the sensitive and personal nature of these types of injuries; this also may be enhanced if the patient is young in age.
 The repair of most genital injuries require suture and the bleeding from the area is usually minimal.
 The bleeding that results from extreme vaginal tears can be copious, leading to hemorrhagic shock, and the patient may need a blood transfusion.
 Treatment of these lacerations could warrant surgical repair.